Reducing Downtime with Remote Monitoring and Control

 Breaking Down the Real Impact

-• Rush orders: Premium shipping costs to meet delayed deadlines
+• Rush orders: Premium freight, expedited machining, or outsourced production to recover delayed schedules

-• Customer penalties: Late delivery fees and contract violations
+• Customer penalties: Late delivery fees, chargebacks, or contractual violations tied to missed SLAs

-• Customer trust erosion: 67% of manufacturers report losing clients due to delivery delays
+• Customer trust erosion: 67% of manufacturers report losing clients due to repeated delivery delays

 Common CNC Downtime Culprits

-1. Tool wear and breakage (35% of downtime incidents)
+• Tool wear and breakage: 35% of downtime incidents

 Game-Changer: IoT-Powered Remote CNC Monitoring